karimkefi/VuePWA/README.md

 # hello-world-pwa
 ____
-## How did we get the Project to this point?
+## If you want to set up the project from scratch...
 See [Tutorial](https://www.youtube.com/watch?v=15Yr-J4X34M)

 ```
 vue create hello-world-pwa
 ```

 Options
 - Select "Manually select features"
 - Select PWA (spacebar to select options) then enter